Skip to main content

 • “The whole thing seems to be designed for maximum replayability, and at that, it succeeds in my opinion.”

-• “Not enough replayability: there are currently 2 characters, each with a handful of gadgets (other than the diamond and the character specific gadget I believe 4 or 5).”
+• “Not enough replayability: there are currently 2 characters, each with a handful of gadgets (about 4 or 5, excluding the diamond and character-specific gadgets).”

 • “$5 is indeed cheap and I think the two maps can be justified if they had any meaningful replay value.”